clulab/processors/README.md

 + **Faster access** - again, because we use arrays instead of hash maps, access to the NL annotations (once constructed) is considerably faster than in the original Stanford code.
 + **Tool-independent API** - we support multiple NL and machine learning tools.
 If you use this code, you will have to change your code only minimally (i.e., only the constructor for the `Processor` object).
 + **Discourse parsing** - we include a complete RST parser; simply instantiate `CoreNLPProcessor` with `withDiscourse = true`.
 + **Biomedical tools** - we now include tools to process biomedical texts, which can be used under the same simple interface.
+We also offer event extraction tools for the biomedical domain.
++ **Rule-based event extraction** - we include an event extraction framework, which can be customized to various domains.

 # How to compile the source code